Distributed Model Predictive Safety Certification for Learning-based Control: Design of Structured Tube

-The objective (\ref{eq:ellipsoidal_objective}), which is adapted from \cite{Limon2008}, in connection with the constraints (\ref{eq:omega_l_state}) and (\ref{eq:omega_l_2}) is chosen to minimize the tightening of the polytopic state and input constraints by the tube $\Omega^a$.
-Problem (\ref{eq:ellipsoidal_local_rpi_opt}) allows to optimize over the shape of $\Omega^a$ (defined by $P$) and the structured feedback control law ($K_{\Omega,i} = K_i P_{\mathcal{N}_i}$) at the same time.
+The difference to \cite{Larsen2017} lies in the objective (\ref{eq:ellipsoidal_objective}), which is adapted from \cite{Limon2008} and in connection with the constraints (\ref{eq:omega_l_state}) and (\ref{eq:omega_l_2}) is chosen to minimize the tightening of the polytopic state and input constraints by the tube $\Omega^a$.
+Note that the objective \eqref{eq:ellipsoidal_objective} uses a unitary weighting under the assumption that the state and input constraints are given in a normalized form.
+Problem (\ref{eq:ellipsoidal_local_rpi_opt}) thereby allows to optimize over the shape of $\Omega^a$ (defined by $P$) and the structured feedback control law ($K_{\Omega,i} = K_i P_{\mathcal{N}_i}$) at the same time.